Common Questions (2)

 - IS THERE A COMPUTER HOOK UP IN MY ROOM?
 In addition to wireless service, the residential complex is also hard-wired for computer hookups in all of the rooms.
 You will need to know your student account information before you can access the network.
 To obtain your student account information, go to the website: http://www.eou.edu/accountlookup.
 If you have problems, please visit or call the Residential Computer Lab (503-838-9201) located in the main lobby of the Residential Service Center.
 Once you have your student account information, you can simply open a web browser on your computer and follow the instructions.
-If you need help connecting to the network, or would like a virus removed, these services are provided at a nominal fee by the Residential Computer Lab staff.
+If you need help connecting to the network, or would like a virus removed, these services are provided at NO ADDITIONAL COST to residents by the Residential Computer Lab staff.

 - DO I NEED A SEPARATE DATA LINE?
 No, in addition to wireless service, each room has been hard-wired for all residents to have access to the WOU network.

 - WHAT IS THE COST FOR HAVING RESIDENTIAL COMPUTING CONNECT MY COMPUTER TO THE WOU NETWORK?
 The monthly line charge and Telecommunications fee are included in your room and board charges.
-Students who wish to have the Residential Computing Staff connect their computers to the network are charged a $25.00 connection fee.
-Instructions are provided.
+If you choose to do so, you can connect your computer to the network on your own – Instructions are provided.
 Once you have your student account information, you can simply open a web browser on your computer and follow the instructions if you wish to connect your computer yourself.
-If you have questions about computer requirements or your network connection in your room, please feel free to call Residential Computing at 503-838-9201 or visit the Residential Computing Website.
+If you have questions about computer requirements, your network connection in your room, or if you need assistance getting your computer connected to the WOU network, please feel free to call Residential Computing at 503-838-9201, stop by the Residential Computer Lab (located in the RSC) or visit the Residential Computing Website.